 Molsheim is in the Bas-Rhin department of the Alsace region, west of Strasbourg.
-Forming part of the popular Alsace Wine Route it is one of the larger towns in the region and a little less crowded with tourists than many of the smaller villages along the wine route.
+It is one of the larger towns in the region and a little less crowded with tourists than many of the smaller villages along the wine route.

-The historical town centre of molsheim is quite compact and has several sights of particular interest.
-Start your visit in the main square in the town centre, which is dominated by a large Renaissance building called 'La Metzig', built in the 16th century and now home to Molsheim's tourist office.
+The historical town centre of Molsheim is quite compact and has several sights of particular interest.
+Start your visit in the main square in the town centre, which is dominated by a large Renaissance building called 'La Metzig', built in the 16th century and now home to Molsheim tourist office.

 Opposite the Metzig is one of Molsheims original medieval Alsacienne houses now painted a deep rich pink colour.
 In the town you can still see three of its original medieval gateways that allowed access to the centre.
 One of these, the Port des Forgerons, is in sight of the Metzig down a side street - although you can't see it now, the gate was originally reached by a drawbridge across a moat.